-Biodiversity is the variety of plant and animal life on earth, and its conservation requires leadership and collaboration from all sectors.
+Biodiversity – the wide variety of plant and animal life underpinning natural systems and processes – is vital to the health and wellbeing of our planet and its inhabitants.
+And its conservation requires leadership and collaboration from all sectors.

 - avoid – anticipation and prevention of adverse impacts on biodiversity before actions or decisions are taken